 “Be Original, Be Natural, Be Good”, BareMinerals’ tagline will tell you right off the bat what they stand for as a brand.
 They are a pioneer in mineral-based products and have since then expanded to the BareMinerals it is known today.
 Built on the effort to produce products that won’t let skin the breakout through using non-irritation formulas.

-As a part of the Floral Utopia Collection, the Gen Nude Eyeshadow Palette is an excellent addition to your makeup kit.
-Not only won’t it irritate your eyes, but it will also give you the rosy nude makeup look that you want to achieve.
+The Gen Nude Eyeshadow Palette in Rose is an excellent addition to your makeup kit.
+Not only will it not irritate your eyes, but it will also give you the rosy nude makeup look that you want to achieve.

-With both matte and shimmers, you can easily create several looks!
-This palette features plums and purples that will add life to your eye makeup look.
+With both matte and shimmers, you can create several looks!
+This palette features golds and pinks that will add life to your eye makeup look.
 The shades are blendable and will stay put on your eyes all day.
-You can play up for both night and day with this palette using shades like Daisy & Confused, peachy gold and Red Red Roses, a muted red.
+The long-lasting eyeshadow colours are perfect for creating dramatic eyeshadow, professional eyeshadow and natural-looking eyeshadow looks!

 100% Pure is a cruelty-free and vegan brand.
 They are a really great all-natural company!
 With their products, they ensure that they do not contain harsh detergents, chemical preservatives and artificial fragrances which makes it really safe for sensitive skin.